From canvas to the web, arts abound at UW-Whitewater.

 UW-Whitewater Art and Design students have access to regional, national and international exhibits right on campus.

-Prominent artists come to UW-Whitewater through the Schuh Visiting Artist Program — most recently New York-based graphic designer, storyteller and typographer Stefan Sagmeister.
+Prominent artists come to UW-Whitewater through the Schuh Visiting Artist Program — most recently Chicago-based designer, artist and entrepreneur, Jordan Mozer.

 94% of Art and Design students were employed in their field or in graduate school after graduation.
 (2018-2019)

 Here are a few highlights of our high-quality, engaging Art and Design program:

 Aliyah Noah is currently conducting research through the McNair Scholarship program on the sustainability of the artistic identity into adulthood, and individuals who give up their artistic passions and careers.

 Art and Design student Gabrielle Clark is pursuing a Bachelor of Fine Arts degree in Art with an emphasis in Metals and Jewelry and a minor in Japanese.
 On advice she would give to her former self she says “don’t be afraid to make mistakes.”